How do I become a student at COD?

 High School Students Admittance into Career Tech & Performing Arts Classes

-CTE Transitions as defined in the Carl D. Perkins Vocational and Technical Education Act (Perkins), as a national strategy designed to prepare high school juniors and seniors for improving their academic knowledge and technical skills.
-High school students who fulfill course specific requirements in Career Technical Education completer programs, can earn college credits for their secondary coursework through the completion of articulated courses.
+CTE Transitions is defined in the Carl D. Perkins Vocational and Technical Education Act (Perkins) as a national strategy designed to prepare high school juniors and seniors for improving their academic knowledge and technical skills.
+High school students who fulfill course specific requirements in Career and Technical Education completer programs can earn college credits for their secondary coursework through the completion of articulated courses.
 The CTE Transitions Model combines at least two years of secondary and two years of postsecondary education in rigorous academic standards and technical hands-on learning to form a balanced and practical program of study or career pathway development in high school and ROP CTE classes, and/or college classes.
 This effectively results in a well-rounded educational experience and the increased likelihood of high school graduation and college enrollment in pursuit of post-secondary degrees and/or certificates of completion.
 CTE Transitions prepares students to be college and career ready.